juandes/PokemonAPI-AnalyticsPlatform/README.md

 ## Overview

+My vision for this project is to have a data analysis platform that uses Pokemon data.
+So far it just has an API for getting Pokemon data.
+The long term goal is to have a more complete platform containing statistics, visualization, and machine learning applications about the series.

-A simple API for getting Pokemon data.
-Written in Python using Flask-RESTful and MongoDB (alongside PyMongo).
+The platform is written in Python using Flask and MongoDB (alongside PyMongo).

 ## API Reference